262life/bob/docs/documentation.md

 # BOB  Quickstart

-This guide will walk you through the basic setup of Bob enable the backend services
+This guide will walk you through the basic setup of Bob enable the backend services.

 ## Minimum Version

 Kubernetes **v1.15** or higher is supported by Bob.
 Helm version **3.x** or higher is supported by Bob.
 ## Prerequisites
 To make sure you have a Kubernetes cluster that is ready for `BOB`, you can [follow these instructions](k8s-pre-reqs.md).

 In order to configure the Bob services, at least one of these local storage options are required: